20250930 |

 Item |

-This item will be considered in the morning session which is scheduled to begin at
+This item will be considered in the afternoon session which is scheduled to begin

 Total Estimated Cost of Proposed Action and Funding Source: